sebzuloaga/React-Tutorial/README.md

 //We have a loop to check each day
         for (i = 0; i < dayForecasts.length; i++) {

-// for each day, we access it through the current index (i variable) and the property temperatures.
-This temperatures proeperty
+// For each day, we access it through the current index (i variable) and the property
-// is a list of all temperatures and therefore we can use the reduce() method for arrays that returns one value based on reducing the
+// temperatures.
+This temperatures proeperty is a list of all temperatures and therefore
+// we can use the reduce() method for arrays that returns one value based on reducing the
 // array to one value as per instructions.
-In this case we compare each value to the next one to see which one is the minimum
+In this case we compare each value to the next
+// one to see which one is the minimum

             let min = dayForecasts[i].temperatures.reduce(function(a, b) {
                 return Math.min(a, b);
             });

-//Once we have found the minimum, we will push it to the array minTemperatures, which will hold the minimum temp for each day in the
+//Once we have found the minimum, we will push it to the array minTemperatures, which will
-// respective order
+//hold the minimum temp for each day in the respective order

             minTemperatures.push(min);
         }

         console.log(minTemperatures);
+// return the result from the function
+        return minTemperatures;
     },

 //getMax is the same as above but now we check for the max temperature